rovitotv/DigitalFreedomWithRaspberryPI/introduction.md

 4. Complete control over your personal communication.
 Your emails and blog will be stored on YOUR Raspberry Pi mini server, and nobody is scanning them to sell you advertisements.
-5. Ability to customize your blog with themes or plugins and ability to control your email with custom sorting and marking.
+5. Ability to customize your blog with themes or plug-ins and ability to control your email with custom sorting and marking.